sisoje/viewmodelify-swift/README.md

 }
 ```
 ### There are no Views its all Models!
 Where are the frames colors and shit?
-WTF Apple!?
+How do we make view-model when there is no view?

+### Virtual views
+Note that Apple developed SwifUI by using ideas from ELM/MVU architecture.
+Some call ELM views "virtual views", maybe we can call them too?

 # Get down to the bussiness
 Now we need to move things a bit with some state: